polytope-labs/hyperbridge/README.md

    The first parachain should be configured with para_id 2000 and websocket port 9988
    The second should be configured with para_id 2001 and websocket port 9188.
 4. Generate relaychain runtime types `subxt codegen --url=ws://localhost:9944 | rustfmt --edition=2018 --emit=stdout > /<absolute path to tesseract repo root>/parachain/src/codegen/relay_chain.rs`.
-5. Generate parachain runtime chain types `subxt codegen --url=ws://localhost:9988 | rustfmt --edition=2018 --emit=stdout > /<absolute path to tesseract repo root>/parachain/src/codegen/parachain.rs`
-6. From the `tesseract` repo root run `cargo +nightly  test -p tesseract-integration-tests test_messaging_relay -- --nocapture`
+5. From the `tesseract` repo root run `cargo +nightly  test -p tesseract-integration-tests test_messaging_relay -- --nocapture`
-7. Navigate to the extrinsics tab of the block explorer and send some transactions from the `ismp-demo` pallet.
+6. Navigate to the extrinsics tab of the block explorer and send some transactions from the `ismp-demo` pallet.
-8. If an automated testing experience is preferred run `cargo +nightly  test -p tesseract-integration-tests test_parachain_parachain_messaging_relay -- --nocapture` and watch the block explorer for events.
+7. If an automated testing experience is preferred run `cargo +nightly  test -p tesseract-integration-tests test_parachain_parachain_messaging_relay -- --nocapture` and watch the block explorer for events.